JetBrains/kotlin-web-site/docs/topics/wasm/wasm-get-started.md

    >
    {type="tip"}

-   You should see a "Click me!" button.
+   You see a "Click me!" button.
 Click it:

    ![Click me](wasm-composeapp-browser-clickme.png){width=650}

-   Now you can see the Compose Multiplatform logo:
+   Now you see the Compose Multiplatform logo:

    ![Compose app in browser](wasm-composeapp-browser.png){width=650}